 If you’ve been banking on your HDB to tide you through retirement, what should you do?

-You must have other forms of savings or investments apart from your home
+You must have other forms of savings or investments apart from your home.

-The lack of retirement-readiness of the average Singaporean has been well-documented.
-Prioritising home purchases over saving and investing in other ways has definitely played a part in creating this state of affairs.
+If you ask me, prioritising home purchases over saving and investing in other ways has definitely played a part in creating this state of affairs.

 The CPF system, originally conceived as a form of retirement savings, is now used by many people who empty their Ordinary Accounts to pay for their homes.